Car Accident Lawyer Brisbane

 There are additional time limits and hurdles that you need to overcome in these cases.
 The Nominal Defendant will require you to conduct “proper search and inquiry” to find the vehicle.

-Our experienced Brisbane car accident lawyers can assist you to claim compensation against the Nominal Defendant.
+Our experienced Brisbane car accident lawyers can assist you to claim against the Nominal Defendant.

 Making a Motor Vehicle Accident Claim

-In Queensland, a successful claim for car accident compensation can be made if you can prove the other driver was completely at fault.
+In Queensland, a successful claim for a car accident can be made if you can prove the other driver was completely at fault.
 Our experienced car/motor vehicle accident lawyers can help you initial a claim against the CTP insurance company.
 You should seek legal advice as soon as possible as there are strict time limits enforced in these types of personal injury claims.

 We want to know: